Operating safely

 Line Operations Safety Audits (LOSA)

 Since launching our continuous pilot LOSA program in 2017, we have been sending highly trained pilot observers onto the flight deck to better understand work-as-done versus work-as-imagined.
 Observing our frontline team members in action and gathering safety-related data on environmental conditions, operational complexities and crew performance in real-time provides us with valuable insights for enhancing safety and resilience.
+We also operate continuous Dispatch LOSA and Cabin LOSA programs.

 Learning and Improvement Team (LIT)